 Not to get all Grinch-y on you, but let’s face it, Christmas can be a complete ball-ache.
 For every joyous rendition of All I Want For Christmas there’s excruciating social anxiety, constant overeating and the pressure of finding the perfect gift.
-We all want to give the gift that makes our loved ones happy, but for some reason we always fall back on that scented candle.
+Not to mention shmootzy weather, traffic, the expense of it all… We all want to give the gift that makes our loved ones happy, but for some reason we always fall back on that scented candle.
 Every.
 Single.
 Time.

 The results; children under the age of 12 were happier receiving tangible physical presents, whilst those over 12 were much more content receiving an experience, smashing stereotypes of materialistic adolescents.